Freiham

 Freiham is a district in the Munich borough of Aubing-Lochhausen-Langwied, in the west of Munich, Germany.
 The district is the location of a large development scheme consisting primarily of housing estates as well as small commercial-use buildings.

+The Construction is largely finished, with very few Construction sites left.

 The town is connected to Munich by Munich S-Bahn at München Freiham railway station, which opened in 2009.